basmaEldesoukii/FoodOrderingApp/README.md

    - Room database is used to save and manage data locally.

 5. **UI Screens**
+- **Categories and Products Screens**:
+     - Categories are displayed in dynamic tabs, with each tab representing a category.
-   - **Categories and Products Screens**: List categories and products with details such as title, description, image, and quantity.
+     - Products are displayed in a grid view with details like name, description, price, image, and quantity.
 - **Navigation Bar**: Bottom navigation for Orders, Menu, and Settings screens.
 - **Placeholder Screens**: Menu, Orders, and Settings screens.

 6. **Responsive Design**
    - Optimized for portrait mode with UI adjustments for different screen sizes.